Delta-Scripts/Delta-Knock-Out-Script/README.md

 # Delta-Knock-Out-Script
-This is a Custom Knock Out Script
+This is a Custom Knock Out Script FOR QB AND ESX